MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/hardware-devices-in-containers.md

 author: cwilhit
 ---

+**This is currently preview material.
+See the 4th item in the 'Requirements' section below for more information.**

 # Devices in Containers on Windows

 By default, Windows containers are given minimal access to host devices--just like Linux containers.
 There are certain workloads where it is beneficial--or even imperative--to access and communicate with host hardware devices.
 This guide covers which devices are supported in containers and how to get started.